 Surprisingly, the initial series episodes drew poor audience figures.
-An unnamed CBS executive at the time unwittingly lit the fuse to a power keg of feminist protest via some ill considered remarks to the US TV Guide magazine, which sought to explain the fledgling series' disappointing performance.
+An unnamed CBS executive at the time unwittingly lit the fuse to a powder keg of feminist protest via some ill-considered remarks to the US TV Guide magazine, which sought to explain the fledgling series' disappointing performance.
 "They were too harshly women's lib, too tough, too hard, not feminine.
 The American public doesn't respond to the bra burners, the fighters, the women who insist on calling manhole covers people-hole covers."
 And perhaps most inflammatory of all: "We" (meaning CBS) "perceived them as dykes."

 In the spring of 1984, amidst a TV Guide headlined: 'Welcome Back Cagney and Lacey', and advertising which loudly proclaimed: 'You Want Them!
 You've Got Them!'
-New York's finest duo returned to not only flourish, but also produce some of the most intelligent, perceptive and realistic stories ever to grace the illustrious annals of the US police drama genre.
+New York's finest duo returned to not only flourish, but also produce some of the most intelligent, perceptive, and realistic stories ever to grace the illustrious annals of the US police drama genre.
 The programme never shirked heavy issues, such as Chris's alcoholism, date rape, and the death of a colleague from drug addiction.
-During it's seven year run Cagney and Lacey picked up a shelf full of Emmy awards including Outstanding Drama Series (1985 and 1986), Outstanding Lead Actress; Tyne Daley (1983, 1984, 1985, 1988) and Sharon Gless (1986, 1987).
-Rosenzweig went on to produce 'The Trials of Rosie O'Neill', also starring Gless, whom he later married.
+During its seven-year run Cagney and Lacey picked up a shelf full of Emmy awards including Outstanding Drama Series (1985 and 1986), Outstanding Lead Actress; Tyne Daley (1983, 1984, 1985, 1988) and Sharon Gless (1986, 1987).
+Rosenzweig went on to produce The Trials of Rosie O'Neill, also starring Gless, whom he later married.

-The heart and soul of the success of the series lay in the brilliantly realised and lovingly delineated central core relationship of the two leads, and the sometimes strained, but always ultimately unbreakable bond of loyalty, trust, mutual respect and affection between the characters which permeated every aspect of the series.
+The heart and soul of the success of Cagney and Lacey lay in the brilliantly realised and lovingly delineated central core relationship of the two leads, and the sometimes strained, but always ultimately unbreakable bond of loyalty, trust, mutual respect and affection between the characters which permeated every aspect of the series.
 The result was a deeply textured and multi-layered emotional involvement on the part of the viewers, which transcended the usual boundaries of a crime series.
 The audience cared, and the entire production team responded to that affection magnificently.
 Ultimately, Cagney and Lacey wasn't just an example of a superior cop show, it was much more importantly an example of superior dramatic television at its very finest.